GMAT Sentence Correction — Beyond Grammar to "Effective Expression"

 Q: Since "effective expression" doesn't involve rules of grammar, doesn't this allow for too much subjectivity in determining which version of a sentence is the "best" one?

 A: You might think so.
 But the test makers draft the answer choices to avoid unfair judgment calls between two or more "effective" sentences.
 Rest assured: You won't need to split hairs when it comes to distinguishing between a best response and a runner-up.

 Consider again the underlined sentence about the nation's economy (above).
-In a Sentence-Correction question you wouldn't encounter more than one of the following alternative versions of that sentence, because each one is clear and unambiguous in meaning, without awkwardness and undue wordiness:
+In a Sentence Correction question you wouldn't encounter both of the following versions of that sentence, because each one is clear and unambiguous in meaning, without awkwardness and undue wordiness: